A sketch a day… talking art with Shelley Rhodes

 Shelley went on to do a degree in graphics before going to work for the BBC, doing TV graphics on a computer.
 “I worked there for 7 years and never did any of my own artwork,” she explains.
 Eventually, Shelley did her postgraduate certificate in teaching, taught in secondary schools for several years then took textile training at her local college.
 “I was also very interested in ceramics, and I did a range of other training like silversmithing, painting and drawing,” she explains, “I was ready to do my own work, and I found I really enjoyed teaching small groups of adults — people who actually wanted to be there.”

 Shelley has now been teaching for 20 years.

 Unique artistic works

 Shelley’s inspiration comes from a combination of materials, places, found items and ideas.

-Her current work pays particular reference to the coral seas, exploring bleaching, fragility and the damage to the reefs, as well as the devastating mounds of plastic pollution in our oceans.
+Her current work pays particular reference to the coral seas, exploring bleaching, fragility and damage to the reefs and the devastating mounds of plastic pollution in our oceans.

 Daily art practice

 20 years ago, Shelley discovered the ‘drawing a day’ practice.
 “It sounded too much like hard work at the time!” she exclaims.
 Despite this, Shelley started on the first of January the next year.